utah-MFDA/h.r.3.3_pdk/README.md

 For using the LEF for SCAD generating script refer to the README.md in the scad_include directory.

+## Adding to the component library

+You can make a new subdirectory for the component that you would like to add to the library.
+This component will be to be a subdirectory call in the GENERAL_SRC_DIR variable in the make file with the appropriate extension (such .va for Xyce, .lef for place and routing, and .scad for 3D rendering ).
+Otherwise the software will not see it.

+Components can be made in new subdirectories (component directories) of the subdirectories of the current Component directory (like within the serpentine directory, or component class directories)

+If additional component class directies are made they need to be added to the Makefile variable (within the Component directory) GENERAL_SRC_DIR for the software to find them.

+Otherwise new component directories can be made and build with the following make commands within the Component directory.

-## Instructions for additional components
+### Individual file instructions for adding additional components

-Adding new components will require at a minimum creating the approperate .scad and .lef file.
+Adding new components will require at a minimum creating the appropraite .scad and .lef file.
 Components without a .va file will not be able to be used with validation tools.

 To start a component can be add with an STL file exported from another CAD program, or from generating a .scad script.
 Geometry can be checked with OpenSCAD to validate the geometry.
 This library also contains tools for generating basic .lef file from OpenSCAD.